Oregon Heritage Commission

 Oregon’s heritage is more than history, and it is more than historic artifacts or documents in a museum.
 It is brick on an historic downtown building, hand-hewn beams in a homestead barn, smoke rising from a powwow campfire and sounds from a community celebration.
 Heritage is stories about people and places and traditions handed down by elders.

-The mission of the Oregon Heritage Commission is to secure, sustain and enhance Oregon’s heritage by coordinating heritage initiatives by public and private organizations; advocating for all levels of support for heritage; educating the public about its extent and value and promoting and celebrating its diversity.
+The mission of the Oregon Heritage Commission is to secure, sustain and enhance Oregon’s heritage by coordinating heritage initiatives by public and private organizations; advocating for all levels of support for heritage; educating the public about its extent and value; and promoting and celebrating its diversity.
+It develops an Oregon Heritage Plan every five years.
+Its programs include heritage and museum grants, Oregon Heritage Traditions, Oregon Heritage All-Star Communities, the Oregon Heritage Conference, the Oregon Heritage MentorCorps and the Oregon Heritage Excellence Awards.

-Established by the 1995 Legislature, the commission is composed of nine gubernatorial appointments, who represent the geographic and cultural diversity of the state, and eight ex-officio members.
-The ex-officio commissioners represent the Oregon Historical Society, the State Library, the State Archives, the State Historic Preservation Office, the Department of Education, the Oregon University System, the Land Conservation and Development Department, and the Business Development Department.
+Established by the 1995 Legislature, the commission is composed of nine gubernatorial appointments, who represent the geographic and cultural diversity of the state, and nine advisory members.
+The advisory commissioners represent the Oregon Historical Society, the State Library, the State Archives, the State Historic Preservation Office, the State Historic Records Advisory Board, the Department of Education, the Higher Education Coordinating Council, the Department of Land Conservation and Development and the Oregon Tourism Commission.

 Address: 725 Summer St. NE, Suite C, Salem 97301